 North Cascades Institute seeks Citizen Scientists – people who are excited to assist with valuable scientific research – in the North Cascades and Skagit Valley.
 These projects provide a fun and educational way for people who may not have previous scientific training to engage in meaningful research.
 Participants work with researchers who are active in the North Cascades ecosystem and help them achieve research goals that might be difficult without the assistance of a committed group of volunteers, students, and enthusiastic contributors.
 The research is an important contribution towards understanding these complex ecosystems and how to best conserve them.

-Ongoing initiatives include:
+Other ongoing initiatives include: